janus-idp/backstage-plugins/plugins/ocm/README.md

 - OCM is deployed and configured on a Kubernetes cluster.
 - [Kubernetes plugin for Backstage](https://backstage.io/docs/features/kubernetes) is installed and configured (Optional)
-- A `ClusterRole` is granted to a `ServiceAccount` with access to the hub cluster as follows:
+- On the target Hub clusters please create a `ServiceAccount` and grant it the following `ClusterRole`:

   ```yaml
   kind: ClusterRole